To obtain a License in Ghana for the operation of the business of microfinance (moneylending), one has to go through a three-pronged process.

 The law requires that, where all the equity of the company is wholly held by the foreign investor in a company incorporated to offer services, the investor must invest a minimum of not less than FIVE HUNDRED THOUSAND UNITED STATES DOLLARS (USD500,000.00.
 The minimum capital requirement for money lending business (which is the business of services) under the GIPC Act shall be US$500,000.00.

 The minimum capital requirement under the GIPC Act must be contrasted with that under the Bank of Ghana regulations.
 The Bank of Ghana demands companies under TIER 3 to have a minimum capital of not less than GH¢2,000,000 [Two million Ghana Cedis only].
-To this extent, whether the yet to be incorporated business shall be arranged under a joint venture or not, the minimum capital shall be US$500,000.00.
+To this extent, whether the yet to be incorporated business shall be mandated to meet the Bank of Ghana approved minimum standards.

-The GIPC Act provides for automatic incentives and benefits as follows:
+The GIPC Act provides for substantive protection and benefits including the following:

 - Various Tax benefits (Subject to some conditions)